MeidanNasi/CodeAlong/README.md

 # CodeAlong - Realtime Video Chat

 https://codealong.netlify.app
+create your room and send the url to your partner! easy right?

 CodeAlong is a peer to peer realtime media streaming application for code meetings,<br/>
 enables video, audio, messages and screen sharing,